naeluh/webpack-4-starter/README.md

 `npm install`

-- Deploy the dev sever and start coding !
+- Deploy the dev sever and start coding, all the files are in `src/` local server is http://localhost:8080 !

 `npm run dev`